friday27/JavaDSA/DataStructures/BinaryTrees.md

     * A connected graph with N nodes and N-1 edges
     * An graph in which any 2 vertices are connected by exactly 1 path

+* A Binary Tree is a tree-liked data structure where every node has at most two child nodes.

 * A BST is a binary tree that satisfies the BST invariant: left subtree has smaller elements and right subtree has larger elements.

 ### Complexity Analysis